nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 <div markdown="span" class="alert alert-info">:information_source: **Note:** The `leave` command calls `quit` method in model, causing a switching of level and updates the project and task of focus.

 </div>
 The following sequence diagram shows the execution of leave command.
-Note that the leave command will do nothing if the application is already in the `CATALOGUE` scope.
+Note that the leave command will do nothing if the application is already in the `PROJECT_LIST` scope.

 ![LeaveSequenceDiagram](images/LeaveSequenceDiagram.png)